Skip to content Back to Top

 Request for Grant Applications for Program Years 2025, 2026, 2027, 2028, 2029, 2030

 The Alaska Department of Labor and Workforce Development, Division of Employment and Training Services requests grant applications for projects designed to support the delivery of adult education and literacy activities in accordance with the Adult Education and Family Literacy Act, Title II of WIOA.
+Applications are being accepted for providers to serve the Lower Kuskokwim/Bethel and North Slope/Utqiaġvik regions.

 Applicants must be considered an eligible provider who can demonstrate effectiveness in providing adult education and literacy activities to receive federal adult education funding.
 All grant awards under this announcement are subject to availability of funds from the federal government and legislative appropriation.
 Selection of projects to be funded will be based on the strength of the proposal and overall scores obtained on the scoring rubric.
 Eligible providers with demonstrated effectiveness in providing adult education and literacy activities are encouraged to apply.